 Where the cost of the Trust responding to your request for information is calculated as being less than £450.00 (this covers the time taken to look for, find and put the information into a format that has been requested) no standard fee will be charged, but we will charge the full costs of disbursements (costs of postage and photocopying) when this exceeds £25.00.

 Complying with requests for information which would exceed more than the £450 limit to respond to will be at the discretion of the Trust and may incur a fee.

-If an applicant is still not happy once their complaint has been dealt with by the Trust then they have the right of appeal to the Information Commissioners Office.
+If you are still not happy once your complaint has been dealt with by the Trust then you have the right of appeal to the Information Commissioners Office